Liliu: Nõmme Kalju

 On 3 July 2017, Liliu signed a contract with Estonian club Nõmme Kalju.
+He scored on his league debut against Vaprus on 9 July 2017, scoring in the 42nd and 58th minute.

 Kalju won the 2018 Meistriliiga title with Liliu taking the league's top scorer title with 31 goals.

 Brommapojkarna

 On 7 August 2019, Liliu signed a contract with Swedish club Brommapojkarna.
+He made his league debut against Östers IF on 18 August 2019.
+Liliu scored his first league goal against Örgryte on 28 September 2019, scoring in the 90th+1st minute.
 He left at the end of the year.